logocode/nestjs-rollbar/readme.md

         ? e.getStatus()
         : HttpStatus.INTERNAL_SERVER_ERROR;

-    // how an unauth request as a 404 if (status === 403) {
+    // show an unauth request as a 404 if (status === 403) {
         throw new NotFoundException(`The route you're looking for doesnt exist???`) }